Angelle Sampey

 Along with Erica Enders, Shirley Muldowney, Brittany Force, and Christina Nielsen, Sampey is one of a very few women to have won a major motorsports championship title; she, Enders and Muldowney are the only female drag racers to have scored more than ten NHRA event wins, as well as the only three women in the sport to win more than one championship in their respective divisions, Muldowney with three in Top Fuel, Enders with five in Pro Stock and Sampey with three in Pro Stock Motorcycle.
 Angelle is considered the second winningest female in professional motorsports history with 46 career wins following Erica Enders 47th win in 2023.

 Sampey also raced under her married names Angelle Seeling and Angelle Savoie.

 On 13 September 2014, it was announced that Sampey would return before the end of the 2014 NHRA season, and will compete for the championship in 2015.
 She raced until 2022, when at the end of the 2022 season, she left Vance & Hines Suzuki.

-In August 2023, she made the transition into Top Alcohol Dragster, joining fellow former Pro Stock Motorcycle rider Antron Brown on his AB Motorsports Accelerate program.
+In August 2023, Sampey made the transition into Top Alcohol Dragster, joining fellow former Pro Stock Motorcycle rider Antron Brown on his AB Motorsports Accelerate program.
 After earning her A/Fuel licence in Jasmine Salinas' TA/D (the sister of Jianna Evaristo, another PSM rider), she debuted at the Texas Motorplex in preparation for a season in the popular sportsman class in 2024 (under NHRA rules for the sportsman class, drivers must make selected races at regional and selected races in national events), with a future plan of racing in Top Fuel.
 In her first race, she qualified 16th (last qualifier) at 5.356 seconds.
 She defeated Mike Coughlin in her first round and Tony Stewart in the second round before falling to Kirk Wolf in the semifinals.